aa-nadim/inventory-management/README.md

    SECRET_KEY = 'your SECRET_KEY'
    ```

-2. Create a `.env` file in the DjangoAssignment root directory and add your PostgreSQL credentials:
+2. Create a `.env` file in the inventory-management root directory and add your PostgreSQL credentials:

    ```
    DB_USERNAME=your_username